-All development that could result from this GPA/RZ/TPM would be connected to the City's water system.
-While consumer consumption of City water will increase with the project, very little, if any, groundwater will be utilized as the City primarily utilizes surface water supplies in its system.
+The duplexes will be connected to the City's water system.
+While consumer consumption of City water will increase with the Project, very little, if any, groundwater will be utilized as the City primarily utilizes surface water supplies.

-- c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner that would: - i) result in substantial erosion or siltation on- or off-site? - ii) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? - iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+- c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - i. result in substantial erosion or siltation on- or off-site?